Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Quantum Walks with Mid-Measurement: A Quantum Zeno Effect

 This phenomenon is sometimes called the quantum Zeno effect, after Zeno's classical paradox of motion.
 Of crucial interest for this paper, such effects have also been observed in psychology. \cite{kvam2015interference} demonstrated that participants are likely to form less extreme judgments of moving scenes if asked to judge the motion in smaller time-frames, and \cite{yearsley2016zeno} demonstrated that participants evaluating evidence in a criminal trial are more likely to change their minds if several pieces of evidence are presented before asking for a decision.

 It is easy to add mid-circuit measurement to our quantum approximate counting circuits and to evaluate the results, at least in simulation.
 (The availability of mid-circuit measurement varies across quantum platforms currently, partly because the accuracy of the measurement and reset operations is hard to guarantee.)
 Example results are shown in Figure \ref{fig:arc_counter_mid_meassure}, simulating walks with 20 steps, with no mid-measurement, measurement every 7 steps, and measurement every step.
 The average positions reached by these walks were 35.6, 14.3, and 5.7 respectively, so as expected, the use of mid-measurement reduces the average distance traveled in the quantum walk.
 (It is not always this simple, particularly due to periodicity.)
+A further step for this research would be to experiment with parameters including the number of steps, distribution of step sizes, and frequency of measurements, to see if different levels of deliberate decoherence can bring the quantum results of Figure \ref{fig:arc_counter_mid_meassure} closer to the distributions observed with the Dow Jones Index and other asset prices. \todo{Pg 18, Figure 17.
+Could the author discuss whether it is possible to add a tuneable level of noise/decoherence to the quantum circuits (see also earlier comment about oscillators), so that the quantum results could be brought closer to the DJIA index results?}